-On 1 August 2021 the group acquired an additional 50% shareholding in INTO SLU LLC, which took the group's overall shareholding to 100%.
+In the prior year, in 1 August 2021 the group acquired an additional 50% shareholding in INTO SLU LLC, which took the group's overall shareholding to 100%.

 The group has therefore used acquisition accounting to account for the purchase, and the results of the LLP have been consolidated into the group's results from that date.